`

 Southwest Alabama’s LGBTQ+ Community Needs Assessment

-Thank you to our 2023 Southwest Alabama LGBTQ+ Community Needs Assessment participants!
+Thank you to our Community Advisory Partners and 2023 Southwest Alabama LGBTQ+ Community Needs Assessment survey participants!

 Project Objective